 Abortion by means of ‘the pill’ is referred to as a medical abortion.
 When seeking pregnancy termination, most women prefer a medical approach over a surgical procedure.

 While commonly referred to as ‘the pill’, this abortion method is actually comprised of two pills – one that is taken in the clinical setting, and one that is taken at home about 24-48 hours later.
 The first pill, Mifepristone or Mifeprex, blocks the hormone progesterone from reaching the embryo.
-Without this hormone the pregnancy will terminate.
+Without this hormone, the pregnancy will terminate.
 The second pill is required to expel the pregnancy as retained pregnancy fragments pose a serious risk for infection and pelvic inflammatory disease.
 This second pill is known as Misoprostol, and it is responsible for causing the cervix to cramp and dilate.
 Both pills are essential to complete the process.

 Does Opting For ‘The Pill’ Mean Less Time In Clinic?

 Ohio’s 24-hour Informed Consent Law requires women to have a face to face appointment with a licensed physician at least 24 hours prior to either a medical or surgical abortion.
 The second appointment is often when the Mifepristone, formerly known as RU – 486, is administered.
-A third appointment enables practitioners to determine if the pregnancy or any pregnancy tissue remain.
+A third appointment enables practitioners to determine if the pregnancy or any pregnancy tissue remains.
 So, like surgical abortions, at least three clinic visits can be expected.
 At the third appointment, if the abortion was deemed incomplete, a surgical procedure may be scheduled.

 Abortion Pill Effectiveness